Using Our Collections

 Our Reading Room is now open by prior appointment only, subject to staff availability and the accessibility of the collection you wish to view

 How to find items

-To find out more information you can contact our Special Collections department via:
+To find out more information please email Archives and Special Collections.

 For external users from participating academic institutions, wifi access is available in the reading room via Eduroam.
 You will need to check with your home institution and register before your visit to Brunel.